Stablecoin payment intents API guide

 - Show the accepted token and chain set before the buyer reaches the wallet step.

-Use the payment record for support and finance
+Use the payment record after checkout

 - Order reference and customer context.